 Please make every attempt to take the final exam on time.
-If the final exam is missed, the student will receive an automatic WF.
-If no action is taken, the WF will automatically revert to an F. The student must have valid documentation of why the exam was missed, and must contact the Dean's office of the college that she is registered in.
-It is the student's responsibility to coordinate the make-up exam between the dean's office and the instructor.
+If the final exam is missed, the student will receive an automatic F. If no action is taken, the grade remains an F. The student must have valid documentation of why the exam was missed, and must contact the Dean's office of the college in which she is registered.
+It is the student's responsibility to coordinate the make-up final exam between the dean's office and the instructor.